apache/spark/docs/sql-ref-syntax-aux-show-tables.md

 SHOW TABLES [{FROM|IN} database_name] [LIKE 'regex_pattern']
 {% endhighlight %}

-### Parameter
+### Parameters
 <dl>
   <dt><code><em>{FROM|IN} database_name</em></code></dt>
   <dd>
-     Listing the tables from this `database`.
+     Specifies the `database` name from which tables are listed.
   </dd>
   <dt><code><em>LIKE 'regex_pattern'</em></code></dt>
   <dd>
-     A regex pattern that is used to filter out unwanted functions.
+     Specifies the regex pattern that is used to filter out unwanted tables.
        <br> - Only `*` and `|` are allowed as wildcard pattern.
        <br> - Excluding `*` and `|` the remaining pattern follows the regex semantics.
        <br> - The leading and trailing blanks are trimmed in the input pattern before processing.